Effect size: Cohen's h

 where p1 and p2 are the proportions of the two samples being compared and arcsin is the arcsine transformation.

-Common language effect size
+Probability of superiority

-To more easily describe the meaning of an effect size, to people outside statistics, the common language effect size, as the name implies, was designed to communicate it in plain English.
+To more easily describe the meaning of an effect size to people outside statistics, the common language effect size, as the name implies, was designed to communicate it in plain English.
 It is used to describe a difference between two groups and was proposed, as well as named, by Kenneth McGraw and S. P. Wong in 1992.
 They used the following example (about heights of men and women): "in any random pairing of young adult males and females, the probability of the male being taller than the female is .92, or in simpler terms yet, in 92 out of 100 blind dates among young adults, the male will be taller than the female", when describing the population value of the common language effect size.

-The population value, for the common language effect size, is often reported like this, in terms of pairs randomly chosen from the population.
-Kerby (2014) notes that a pair, defined as a score in one group paired with a score in another group, is a core concept of the common language effect size.

-As another example, consider a scientific study (maybe of a treatment for some chronic disease, such as arthritis) with ten people in the treatment group and ten people in a control group.
-If everyone in the treatment group is compared to everyone in the control group, then there are (10×10=) 100 pairs.
-At the end of the study, the outcome is rated into a score, for each individual (for example on a scale of mobility and pain, in the case of an arthritis study), and then all the scores are compared between the pairs.
-The result, as the percent of pairs that support the hypothesis, is the common language effect size.
-In the example study it could be (let's say) .80, if 80 out of the 100 comparison pairs show a better outcome for the treatment group than the control group, and the report may read as follows: "When a patient in the treatment group was compared to a patient in the control group, in 80 of 100 pairs the treated patient showed a better treatment outcome."
-The sample value, in for example a study like this, is an unbiased estimator of the population value.

-Vargha and Delaney generalized the common language effect size (Vargha-Delaney A), to cover ordinal level data.